 For simple cases like (22), the offered account does not contribute more than lexicalist (e.g. Levin & Hovav 2005; Williams 2003) or derivational approaches as in (23).
 Nothing special hinges on whether we assume that email functions as two lexical entries, it is specified by syntactic context as in (23a), translated as in (23b), or computed as in (32).
 However, in this section I show that the recursive character of the proposed mechanism does open up new paths of analysing predicate formation.
-Tellingly, it paves the way to a type-theoretic account of expressions that are complex at one level and atomic at another level of representation.
-Moreover, it captures two types of discontinuity that are problematic for a lexicalist approach.
+Tellingly, it paves the way to a type-theoretic account of expressions that are derived as semantic atoms from syntactic complexes within a syntactic cycle.
+Cycles deriving VIs and QEs are structurally cognate to standard Chomskyan phases, i.e. $v^P$ and CP, respectively.
+Moreover, the proposed account captures two types of discontinuity that are problematic for a lexicalist approach.
 In subsection 4.1 I show how discontinuous VIs can be accounted for by means of layered verbal structures.
-In subsection 4.2 I argue that quotational DTs involve $\overline{A}$ -dependencies within the process of predicate formation.
+In subsection 4.2 I argue that quotational DTs involve $\bar{A}$ -dependencies within the process of predicate formation.